appletreecy/django_task/readme.md

 confirm the trade was placed on localhost:8000/admin/ (admin/password)

-end point to retrieve the total value invested in a single stock by a user: curl -X GET "http://127.0.0.1:8000/api/trades/total_value/?stock_id=1" -u test_user:splunk3du
+endpoint to retrieve the total value invested in a single stock by a user: curl -X GET "http://127.0.0.1:8000/api/trades/total_value/?stock_id=1" -u test_user:splunk3du

-3. How to run the djanto test
+3. How to run the Djanto test

 python manage.py test

-4. How to schudle the bulk trades:
+4. How to schedule the bulk trades:
 4.1 please the csv file under the directory trading_system/trading_system/bulk_trades.csv username,stock,quantity,trade_type